wbuchanan/crossvalidate/README.md

 * monitors (? potentially a list of things to monitor that don't resolve in a scalar (metrics would be used for hyperparameter tuning); should this only be used for train/validation/test splits?)
 * uid (used to determine whether the sample needs to split based on clusters of observations)
 * tpoint (time point used to identify the splitting for panel/time series data only)
-* retain (option to create a permanent variable that identifies the groups for the splits)
+* retain (option to create a permanent variable that identifies the groups for the splits) this will be a string asis parameter and if a value is passed that will be the name of the variable storing the split groups otherwise we'll use a generic name
 * kfold (to use k-fold cross validation will define the number of folds to use)
 * state (? potentially a way to bind additional metadata to the dataset for replication purposes; see `c(rng_current)` to determine which pseudo-random number generator is used and `c(rngstate)` for the current state of the pseudo-random number generator)
 * results (to store intermediate estimation results via est sto or potentially another method)
 * grid (reserved for future to support hyperparameter tuning)
 * params (reserved for future to support hyperparameter tuning; these will be options passed to the estimation command that would be tuned via grid or a result set for regression based tunning methods)
 * tuner (reserved for future to support hyperparameter tuning; will take name of method for the tuning)
+* classes an option that signals that the number of predicted classes; 0 indicates not categorical outcome

 ## Rules
 * time point only allowed for xt prefixes
 * metric is a required option
 * xt prefixes can only be called on xtset or tsset datasets
 * uid should not be isid
+* splitter.ado will use the variable name \_splitter as the default if no value is passed to the retain parameter and should be dropped before the execution of any of the cv commands finishes executing.